nikarichardson/yurtzy/ReadMe.md

 - Many sites offer similar services.
 See <a href="http://wwww.recreation.gov">Recreation.gov</a> and <a href="https://www.alltrails.com/?ref=header">AllTrails</a>.
 - The database model has limitations.
 For examples, `costs` only provides a range of costs for the location, instead of detailed information on the costs for picnicking, the costs for camping sites for a night, etc.
 - More data could be added.
 Options like horseback riding, fishing, etc.
 - Only data for two campsites and one location is provided.
 Should be expanded to include campsites near the 25 largest urban agglomerations in the U.S., for example.
-See `docs/urban agglomeratons.txt` for this list of the largest urban sites in 2010, provided by <a href="https://www.currentresults.com/Weather-Extremes/US/largest-cities-list.php">Current Results</a>.
+See `docs/urban agglomerations.txt` for this list of the largest urban sites in 2010, provided by <a href="https://www.currentresults.com/Weather-Extremes/US/largest-cities-list.php">Current Results</a>.

 ## Credits
 Logos and website created with <a href="https://www.tailorbrands.com/">Tailor Brands</a>.